General

 Multiple strings provide more tension.
 Multiple strings give you a more robust sound.
 Multiple strings also provide a tuner a greater chance of producing a quality sound.
 As a tuner is working to bring each note into tune, she can actually detune the string combinations to change the timbre.

-READ ALSO: What is the purpose of mass surveillance?
+READ ALSO: What are the dangers of DC current?

 How many strings does a piano key have?